Late Night with David Letterman: Letterman moves to CBS

-Syndication after the show's end
+Licensing rights after the show's end

+Cable TV syndication

 In November 1993, E!
 Entertainment Television purchased syndication rights to Late Night with David Letterman.
 The network broadcast repeats of complete shows from various years five days per week from 1993 until 1996.
 Then, Trio: Popular Arts Television (owned by NBC/Vivendi Universal Entertainment) picked up reruns and showed them from 2002 until the channel went off the air in 2005.

 A number of programs were sold by GoodTimes Entertainment in 1992–93.
 These episodes were stripped of the series theme, open and close.
 No DVD release is currently scheduled (GoodTimes went bankrupt in 2005; the company's assets are now owned by Gaiam, which does not typically distribute general-interest programming).

+YouTube

-In February 2022, through a licensing agreement between NBC and Worldwide Pants and coinciding with the 40th anniversary of Late Nights premiere, Letterman opened his official YouTube channel, which contains clips of Letterman's Late Night and his previous morning and subsequent Late Show programs.
+In February 2022, through a licensing agreement between NBC and Worldwide Pants and coinciding with the 40th anniversary of Late Nights premiere, Letterman's official YouTube channel—active since 2013 towards the end of his Late Show run on CBS—started posting clips of Letterman's Late Night as well as his previous morning and subsequent Late Show programs.

+Streaming

+From September 2025, Letterman TV—a channel launched in December 2024 on the free ad-supported streaming service Samsung TV Plus—began showing content from Late Night with David Letterman.
+The inclusion followed a transaction between NBCUniversal Global TV Distribution and Samsung TV Plus that saw the latter secure the licensing rights to Late Nights entire 1,810-episode run.